-The University of Tampa does not offer the 800 clock hours of clinical experience.
-The University does not have an approved NATA Athletic Training curriculum.
+To qualify for eventual certification as a school athletic trainer, the student must have a Baccalaureate or higher degree including teacher certification with 800 clock hours of clinical experience.
+The University of Tampa does not have an approved NATA Athletic Training curriculum.
 The courses listed above are suggested for the potential undergraduate athletic training curriculum.